yitzchak/nontrivial-gray-streams/README.md

 This is a predicate which returns T if the stream is positioned at the beginning of a line, else NIL.
 It is permissible to always return NIL.
-This is used in the implementation of [FRESH-LINE][].
+This is used in the implementation of [CL:FRESH-LINE][].
 Note that while a value of 0 from [STREAM-LINE-COLUMN][] also indicates the beginning of a line, there are cases where [STREAM-START-LINE-P][] can be meaningfully implemented although [STREAM-LINE-COLUMN][] can't be.
 For example, for a window using variable-width characters, the column